 - Is it worth it to take action?

-One side of your face is aging faster than the otheriStock/Geber86 "We know that if you drive, the left side of your face gets more sun damage than the right one, and that if you are a passenger, it’s your right side that’s at risk,” says Michael Gold, MD, founder and medical director of Gold Skin Care Center, Advanced Aesthetics Medical Spa, The Laser & Rejuvenation Center, and Tennessee Clinical Research Center in Nashville.
+“We know that if you drive, the left side of your face gets more sun damage than the right one, and that if you are a passenger, it’s your right side that’s at risk,” says Michael Gold, MD, founder and medical director of Gold Skin Care Center, Advanced Aesthetics Medical Spa, The Laser & Rejuvenation Center, and Tennessee Clinical Research Center in Nashville.
 “This occurs even when the glass is tinted,” he says.
 The result?
 “You will age faster on the exposed side, and the sun damage can increase risk of skin cancer and precancers.”
 His advice?
 Slather on sunscreen with an SPF of 30 or above before your commute, even in winter months.
-“If you are fair skinned, we want a 50 or higher SPF."
-Here's how to get rid of any sun spots you do develop on your face.
+“If you are fair-skinned, we want a 50 or higher SPF.”
+These are the things you should never, ever leave in your car.

 Sitting too long is a killer, literally, says Ivica Marc, a personal trainer at Exceed Physical Culture in New York City.
 “If you are sitting in a car, train, or bus for long periods of time every workday, you are putting yourself at risk for heart disease, diabetes, and premature death,” he says.
 Sitting for long periods when traveling can increase the risk for deep venous thrombosis.
 When a clot breaks off and moves through your bloodstream, it can get stuck in the blood vessels in the brain, lungs, heart, or another area, leading to severe damage, he says.
-“Get off of the train a stop or two early to get blood flowing, take a walk at lunch, or if you have a desk job, get up and walk to tell a colleague something instead of sending an email," he says.
-Here's how to help your body recover from sitting all day.
+“Get off of the train a stop or two early to get blood flowing, take a walk at lunch, or if you have a desk job, get up and walk to tell a colleague something instead of sending an e-mail,” he says.
+Try these little tricks to make your commute go by faster.

 You think you are Evil Knievel on a city bike